Your efforts have impact!

 A decade ago, the housing crisis in Honduras looked insurmountable.
 Although the country’s Constitution establishes housing as a human right, it’s not uncommon for a significant gap to still remain between such a high-level statement and a tangible transformation of the housing and living conditions of its citizens.
 Many families in Honduras, even with such a constitutional provision, lived in shacks made from whatever scraps of wood or metal they could cobble together.
 Single mothers confronted laws and a culture that placed land ownership — and therefore homes where their children could grow and thrive — out of reach.
 And in some areas, access to affordable land was so hard to come by that even when families scrimped and saved to buy property, they couldn’t afford to build a house on it.

 Now, a decade later, new policies and partnerships are changing lives and making safe, stable, and affordable homes a reality for more and more Hondurans each day.
-More than half of Honduras’ 298 municipalities have passed housing policies, with a goal of the rest having policies in place by 2018.
-A study of just ten of these municipalities showed a total increased investment of US$40M — an average of 5.36 percent of the municipal budget — benefiting more than 100,000 families.
+Out of 298 municipalities, more than half have passed housing policies.
+A study of 102 municipalities where this methodology had been implemented showed a total increased investment of US$40M — an average of 5.36 percent of the municipal budget — benefiting more than 100,000 families.

 The catalyst?
 Many hands — and many hands working together.
 Citizens, churches, community groups, government agencies, nonprofits including Habitat for Humanity, for-profits and financial institutions — all have joined forces to advocate for a national housing policy that directs financial and human resources to the most vulnerable families and communities.